 \section{Abstract}

-For highly accurate electronic structure calculation, the Jastrow correlation factor is known to successfully capture the electron correlation effects.
-Thus, the efficient optimization of the many-body wave function including the Jastrow correlation factor is of great importance.
+It has been well established that the Jastrow correlation factor can effectively capture the electron correlation effects, and thus, the efficient optimization of the many-body wave function including the Jastrow correlation factor is of great importance.
 For this purpose, the transcorrelated $+$ variational Monte Carlo (TC$+$VMC) method is one of the promising methods, where the one-electron orbitals in the Slater determinant and the Jastrow factor are self-consistently optimized in the TC and VMC methods, respectively.
-In particular, the TC method is based on similarity-transformation of the Hamitonian by the jastrow factor, which enables efficient optimization of the one-electron orbitals under the effective interactions.
-In this study, by test calculation of a helium atom, we find that the total energy is systematically improved by using better Jastrow functions, which can be naturally understood by considering a role of the Jastrow factor and the effective potential introduced by the similarity-transformation.
-We also find that one can partially receive a benefit of the orbital optimization even by one-shot TC$+$VMC, where the Jastrow parameters are optimized at the Hartree-Fock$+$VMC level, while a quality of the many-body wave function is inferior to that for self-consistent TC$+$VMC.
-A difference between TC and biorthogonal TC is also discussed.
-Our study provides important knowledge for optimizing many-body wave function including the Jastrow correlation factor, which would be of great help for development of highly accurate electronic structure calculation.
+In particular, the TC method is based on similarity-transformation of the Hamitonian by the Jastrow factor, which enables the efficient optimization of the one-electron orbitals under the effective interaction.
+Through test calculations of some closed-shell atoms, He, Be, and Ne, we find that the total energy is in many cases systematically improved by using better Jastrow functions.
+We find that even a one-shot TC$+$VMC calculation, where the Jastrow parameters are optimized at the Hartree-Fock$+$VMC level, can yield partial benefits from orbital optimization.
+It is also suggested that one-shot TC$+$VMC can be a good alternative way for complex systems.
+Our study provides important insights for optimizing many-body wave function including the Jastrow correlation factor, which would be of great help for development of highly accurate electronic structure calculations.